ipodlipnova/ImageCaptioning/README.md

 This repository is a final project of the second semester of Deep Learning School (DLS) course by MIPT.

 ## Implementation
-The implementation according to given base script can be found in [Jupyer Notebook]() All necessary comments according to implementation can be found in this notebook.
+The implementation according to given base script can be found in [Jupyter Notebook](https://github.com/ipodlipnova/ImageCaptioning/blob/main/Image_Captioning_Irina_Podlipnova.ipynb)
+All necessary comments according to implementation can be found in this notebook.

 The Telegram Bot was also implemented to show functionality.